jameycribbs/hare/README.md

 #### Droping a table

-To delete a table you can use the Database.DropTable() function:
+To delete a table you can use the Database.DropTable() method:

 ```go
 if err = db.DropTable("contacts"); err != nil {